MEEDOO99/MEEDOO/Rules-Guidebook.md

 Do not pretend to be a native speaker of the english language.
 The official server definition of a 'native speaker' can be found below:

 `Native - a person who learned to speak the language of the place where he or she was born as a child rather than learning it as a foreign language`

+The requirement for being a native speaker is to have been born in a country where English is the primary form of communication _and_ to have spoken that language while you were growing up (ages 1-18).

 # **Section D - Voice channels**